csound-flossmanual/csound-floss/book/01-d-random.md

 *iHowMany* argument, an if-branch calculates the pitch and duration of one note depending on the distribution type and the number of sub-units used.
 The whole sequence (which type first, which next, etc) is stored in the global array *giSequence*.
-Each instance of instrument \"notes\" increases the pointer giSeqIndx, so that for the next run the next element in the array is being read.
-If the pointer has reached the end of the array, the instrument which exits Csound is called instead of a new instance of \"notes\".
+Each instance of instrument *notes* increases the pointer giSeqIndx, so that for the next run the next element in the array is being read.
+If the pointer has reached the end of the array, the instrument which exits Csound is called instead of a new instance of *notes*.

    ***EXAMPLE 01D05\_more\_lin\_tri\_units.csd***

     <CsoundSynthesizer>
     <CsOptions>
-    -d -odac -m0
+    -odac -m0
     </CsOptions>
     <CsInstruments>
     sr = 44100